 The Company's executive compensation program is designed to attract, motivate and retain high performing senior executives, encourage and reward superior performance to align the executives' interests with those of the Company's shareholders.
-During the most recently completed financial year the compensation philosophy remained primarily the same as previous years with the three main elements being base salary, short-term incentive compensation ("STIP") and stock option awards including the newly added Share Unit Plan ("Share Units") and DSU Plan ("LTIP").
+During the most recently completed financial year the compensation philosophy remained primarily the same as previous years with the three main elements being base salary, STIP (as defined herein) and LTIP (as defined herein).
 The compensation committee (the "Compensation Committee") assumes the responsibilities for reviewing and approving corporate goals and objectives relevant to an NEO's compensation, evaluating the NEO's performance in light of those goals and objectives and making recommendations to the Board with respect to the NEO's compensation based on this evaluation.
-During the year ended December 31, 2020, the Compensation Committee was composed of three independent directors, Rick Zimmer (Chair), Jim Stypula and Ken Carter.
+During the year ended December 31, 2022, the Compensation Committee was composed of three independent directors, Rick Zimmer (Chair), Jim Stypula and Ken Carter.
+In February 2023, due to changes to the Board, the Compensation Committee was changed to: Andree St-Germain (Chair), Rick Zimmer and Indi Gopinathan as reflected in the director nominee table on page 10.